 The FOSTER Science Program

-The fundamental objective of our program is to incite curiosity in young people by connecting with them through real science, by means of hands-on, exploratory, and stimulating science activities.
+The fundamental objective of the FOSTER (Faculty Of Science Trips to Experience Real) Science Program is to incite curiosity in young people by connecting with them through real science, by means of hands-on, exploratory, and stimulating science activities.
 The intent is to pique students’ interest toward further education and future opportunities in science while promoting scientific literacy.
 Our vision extends beyond young people themselves and includes their mentors as motivators who will help to shape future choices.

-Continued Program Growth and Development
+Program Growth and Development for 2022

 Please feel free to investigate each aspect of the program using the links in the side menu.